 - More trends

-Every new product introduces new ingredients the skin has to process.
-For a compromised barrier, this can feel like constant disturbance rather than support.
+Here’s why: Every new product introduces new ingredients your skin has to process.
+For a compromised barrier that’s already struggling with hormonal changes and decreased oil production, this constant influx can feel like repeated disturbance rather than the support your skin actually needs.

-In many cases, dryness and sensitivity improve not when more products are added to your routine, but when routines are simplified.
+In many cases, the dryness and sensitivity that brought you here improve not when you add more products to your routine, but when you simplify it.

 So What Is Your Skin Really Asking For?